riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 ### MCMC_nimble()

 The MCMC_nimble() function is aimed to compute the MCMC posterior density estimates for the the $\beta_0$ and $\log(\beta_1)$ parameters.
 It does so applying an adaptive Metropolis-Hastings algorithm exploiting the packge Nimble.
 This is used just for comaprative purposes.
+Note that the reference_dose must be manually chnaged in the function specification.

 ### decision()